0xcf/decal-pr-practice/README.md

 instead of "Chi Tam Nguyen", and submit a pull request!

 ```
-Hello, my name is Tux the Penguin and I just made a pull request!
+Hello, my name is Chi Tam Nguyen and I just made a pull request!
 ```